rclone/rclone/docs/content/rc.md

 This takes the following parameters

-- fs - a remote name string eg "drive:path/to/dir"
+- fs - a remote name string e.g. "drive:path/to/dir"

 Returns